splunk/observability-workshop/docs/modules/module1/dashboards.md

 ## Lab Summary
 * Introduction to the SignalFx Dashboards and charts
+* Editing and creating charts
+* Filtering and analytical functions
+* Using formulas
-* How to create Charts and Dashboards
+* Introduction to SignalFlow

 ---
 ### 1. Introduction to the SignalFx environment
 Logon to the SignalFx organization you have been invited to